TYPO3 vs WordPress: an honest comparison

 • Enterprise requirements with long-term operation

-• Projects where a structured data model is crucial
+• Projects where a structured data model is essential

-If you have questions regarding system evaluation: office@webconsulting.at
+If you have questions about evaluating which system is right for you: office@webconsulting.at

 Final Note

-This article works with deliberate simplifications and generalisations to make the essential differences between WordPress and TYPO3 understandable.
+This article uses deliberate simplifications and generalisations to make the key differences between WordPress and TYPO3 easy to follow.

 Let's talk about your project